frontendpatterns/frontendpatterns.dev/src/content/patterns/flux.md

 ## Solution

-Apply the Flux pattern by unidirectional data flow architecture with actions, dispatchers, stores, and views, and reinforce it with concise examples or tests.
+Implement unidirectional data flow architecture with actions, dispatchers, stores, and views.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.